protontypes/LibreSelery/README.md

 [![Donate with bitcoin](https://badgen.net/badge/Donate/3PVdiyLPR7MgaeFRJLW9mfuESZS2aAPX9w/orange?icon=bitcoin)](https://raw.githubusercontent.com/wiki/protontypes/openselery/openselery/wallet_qrcode.png)
 [![Transaction History](https://badgen.net/badge/icon/Transaction%20History?icon=bitcoin&label)](https://github.com/protontypes/openselery/wiki/Transaction-History)

-*OpenSelery is in an experimental state.
+*OpenSelery is a competently new funding model and in experimental state.
 The amount of funding on your wallet should therefore be limited.*

 ## Features

-* Transparent payout of Github project contributors with every push you make to your master branch
+* **Transparent payout** of Github project contributors with every push you make to your master branch

+* Minimal changes of your Github project shown in the [`seleryexample`](https://github.com/protontypes/seleryexample) to adapt OpenSelery with just a view steps.

 * Detailed [`transaction history`](https://github.com/protontypes/openselery/wiki/Transaction-History) regenerated with every run of OpenSelery in your Github Wiki.

-* User defined payout configuration by the [`selery.yml`](https://github.com/protontypes/openselery/blob/master/selery.yml).
+* **User defined payout configuration** by the [`selery.yml`](https://github.com/protontypes/openselery/blob/master/selery.yml).

-* Dependency scanning for most languages to even include developers of your dependencies by the [`Libraries.io`](https://libraries.io/).
+* Dependency scanning for most languages to **even include developers of your dependencies** by the [`Libraries.io`](https://libraries.io/).

 * Distribution of money is done via Coinbase.
 Further payment methods like Paypal or Uphold will soon been supported.

 * Investors can see transparent payout logs in the [`public Github Action`](https://github.com/protontypes/openselery/actions?query=workflow%3Aopenselery).

 * Self generated [`QR code`](https://raw.githubusercontent.com/wiki/protontypes/openselery/openselery/wallet_qrcode.png) for secure investment into your project host in the Wiki of your project.
 Wallet address is been double checked against the configured Coinbase wallet and address shown in the README badge.
-* The minimal changes of your Github project shown in the [`seleryexample`](https://github.com/protontypes/seleryexample) to adapt OpenSelery.

 * Automated user information about deposited funding transmitted to the Github user email address including a note.

 * Simple simulation on your project to investigate distribution on past git history without the Coinbase tokens.

 * Add additional projects you like to fund to the  [`tooling_repos.yml`](https://github.com/protontypes/seleryexample/blob/master/selery.yml)